thanasxda/basic-linux-setup/README.md

      Always prefer a swap partition over a __/swapfile__ due to relative performance.
      Mind you Linux in combination with KDE only uses up 400MB/600MB ram max, it's heavy applications that don't.
      [__Swap on vram__](https://wiki.archlinux.org/title/Swap_on_video_RAM) is also possible.
+   - If you need windows for dual boot for any reason, [__ReactOS__](https://reactos.org/) is an opensource reverse engineered version of windows.

 ## Command line parameters on Android: